johahauge/ha-systemair/README.md

 # Systemair on Home Assistant
 Systemair modbus yaml-files for Home Assistant with modbus over TCP.

-Copy the content or files to your Home Assistant installation.
+## Applies to

-Applies to older models:
+These registers applies to following older models:
     VR400
     VR700
     VR700DK